Behind Successful Design & AI integration

 Choose when to Use!
 Ask what the outcomes of the workshop are?

-A) PERSONAL DEVELOPMENT AND DEEP UNDERSTANDING OF THE CHALLENGES:
+A) DO WE NEED INTERVENTIONS DESIGNED FOR PERSONAL DEVELOPMENT AND DEEP UNDERSTANDING OF THE CHALLENGES?

-- However, if the focus shifts toward generating solutions to the problems surfaced by the simulation, then collaborative use of AI/LLMs can be valuable.
+• However, if the focus shifts toward generating solutions to the problems surfaced by the session, then collaborative use of AI/LLMs can be valuable.

 At Tirian, we’re not preparing leaders to master AI tools., we’re preparing them to ask better questions, challenge assumptions, and lead through uncertainty—with or without a chatbot by their side.